mth9406/GLBERT/README.md

 - DIGINETICA: <http://cikm2016.cs.iupui.edu/cikm-cup> or <https://competitions.codalab.org/competitions/11161>

 There is a small dataset `sample` included in the folder `datasets/`, which can be used to test the correctness of the code.

-We have also written a [blog](https://sxkdz.github.io/research/SR-GNN) explaining the paper.

 ## Usage